These are the most reliable ‘chicharros’ in the Continuous Market

 It is not easy to beat the market and even less to surpass the 136 Continuous Market competitors active at the moment (remember, for example, that Abengoa is still suspended from trading).
 But these three values that we are going to talk about have done so in a more than decisive way, with progress, which in the worst case reaches 59%.

-However, regularity is not available to all of them, nor does it improve as a function of the progress of the exercise.
-In the case of Tubos Reunidos and Libertas 7, both values move in significant profit collection, even continued as in the case of the second.
-Meanwhile, for eDreams ODIGEO, the last month has become decisive for a sharp rise in its price in the market.
+However, regularity is not available to all of them, nor does it improve depending on the progress of the exercise.
+In the case of Tubos Reunidos and Libertas 7, both values move in significant collection of profits, even continued as in the case of the second.
+Meanwhile, for eDreams ODIGEO, the last month has become decisive for a strong rise in its price in the market.
 These are the three values that increased the most in the first half of the year in the Spanish Continuous Market.

 Assembled Pipes

-In a market where only 20% of its securities show losses, the king is called Tubos Reunidos.
+In a market in which only 20% of its values show losses, the king is called Tubos Reunidos.
 Bordering a triple-digit revaluation of 94%, has even lost steam, clearly in the last month, more than 9% in its performance in the market, which has not prevented it, by far, from being the best of the year in the entire Spanish stock market.

 Read more